Parshant786yadav/Portfolio-Website/README.md

 # ⭐ **Parshant Yadav - Personal Portfolio**

-Welcome to the official portfolio of **Parshant Yadav** — a passionate Computer Science student (AI & ML specialization) showcasing real-world projects, competitive coding achievements, and a rich collection of learning resources.
+Welcome to the official portfolio of **Parshant Yadav** — a passionate Computer Science student (AI & ML specialization) showcasing real-world projects, competitive coding achievements, and a rich collection of learning resources. <br>
 This portfolio represents my journey, skills, certifications, and featured projects as a Software Developer with expertise in Web Development, Python, DSA, and AI/ML.

 **🌐 Live Website**